jerus-org/lambda_sqs/README.md

 SQS dispatches events to the a lambda function in batches (often, it seems to my surprise).
-This crate provides a lambda_runtime implementation which expects to receive a batch of messages in the [SqsEvent] type and provides a method to transform the batch of events to a vector of your Struct.
+This crate provides a lambda_runtime implementation which expects to receive a batch of messages in the [SqsEvent] type and provides a method to transform the batch of events to a vec of your Struct.

 ## Example